The Key to Sustainability

 Troy was also invited to Richmond’s City Commission meeting at City Hall, where EnerSys was recognized by Richmond mayor, Robert Blythe, for the Better Practice award.
 At the meeting, Troy was granted a key to the city of Richmond to celebrate the company’s commitment to being a good environmental steward in Richmond, and within the other communities in which we operate.

-"EnerSys is proud to be recognized for our EOS Lean Management program," said Patrice Baumann, Senior Vice President of Global Operations and Supply Chain.
+"EnerSys is proud to be recognized for our EOS Lean Management program," said Patrice Baumann, Chief Integrated Supply Chain Officer.
 "Our program has created a culture of continuous improvement and waste reduction that has had a significant positive impact on our organization.
 We are grateful for this recognition and will continue to strive for excellence in all that we do."

 (Troy Baxter receiving the key to the city of Richmond, Kentucky from Richmond mayor Robert Blythe).